Australian Model Madi Edwards Shows Off Backside With Pal In Thong Bikinis As They Raise Their Glasses

 Madi Edwards was double the trouble in her most recent Instagram share.

-The blond bombshell was born and raised in Australia and on social media, she’s quickly becoming one of the most well-known models around.
+The blond bombshell was born and raised in Australia and she is quickly becoming one of the most well-known models on social media.
 The beauty regularly shows off her gorgeous figure in a wide-range of NSFW outfits that include bikinis, dresses, crop tops, and more.
-In the most recent image that was shared on her page, Madi and a pal both raise their wine glasses in celebration in a gorgeous new shot.
+In the most recent image shared on her Instagram page, Madi and a pal both raised their wine glasses in celebration.

 In the caption of the image, Madi tags her friend, Annalise, who she calls her “person.”
 The two sit with their feet dangling in a pool that overlooks a skyline on a rooftop building.
 Edwards appears on the left hand side of the image, rocking a neon thong bikini that exposes her backside to the camera.
 She wears her long, blond locks down and slightly waved while raising a glass of wine in her right hand.